thanhvo/EPI/README.md

 This project covers all problems in the book "Elements of Programming Interviews".
-The solutions for each problem are written by both Java and C++.
+The solutions for each problem are written in both Java and C++.